Understanding and Using the Total Asset Turnover Ratio

 Accountants and analysts use various turnover ratios to assess the health of a company as compared to its own performance over time, and its performance against its competitors and within its industry.

-The total asset turnover ratio uses net sales and average total assets to measure the ability of a company to use its assets efficiently to generate sales.
+The total asset turnover ratio uses the figures of net sales and average total assets to measure the ability of a company to use its assets efficiently to generate sales.
 Simply speaking, a company with a higher total asset turnover ratio is considered better at making money through the intelligent and efficient use of its assets.

 The total asset turnover ratio considers total assets, including both current and fixed.
 Current assets include cash, inventory, and accounts receivable, while fixed assets include property and equipment.

 Calculating the Total Asset Turnover Ratio

-To calculate a company's total asset turnover ratio, gather the company's annual net sales from its income statement, and average total assets from its balance sheet.
-Insert those numbers into the equation as follows:
+To calculate a company's total asset turnover ratio, locate the company's annual net sales from its income statement, and average total assets from its balance sheet.
+You'll need a balance sheet from two different periods, such as two consecutive months, to calculate the average assets amount, and make sure you keep the time period consistent with that of your sales figure.

-Annual net sales / 12-month average total assets = number of assets turns for the 12-month period.
+Total asset turnover = Annual net sales / 12-month average total assets

-To interpret this result, note that the lower the total asset turnover ratio, the fewer times assets have turned over as compared to the same ratios using historical data for the firm, the industry, or the company's peers, and likely the more sluggish the firm's sales.
+The result of this equation tells you the number of times the company turned over its assets during the 12-month period.
+The lower the total asset turnover ratio result, the fewer times assets have turned over as compared to the same ratios using historical data for the firm, the industry, or the company's peers, and likely the more sluggish the firm's sales.
 A higher ratio result implies that the business has been experiencing potentially higher sales and generating more sales revenue per dollar of assets.

 Interpreting the Results